Hakam94/Power-BI-2/part-3/README.md

     "Good " & _TimeOfDay & "!
 Here's the report I refreshed at " & _RefreshTime & "."
 ```

-✅ Add this to a Card visual to show the dynamic greeting.
+✅ Place this measure inside a **Card visual** to show the dynamic greeting.

 ---

 ## 🟡 Option 2 – M Query with Wrapper DAX

-If you generate the greeting directly in Power Query like this:
+If you prefer to generate the greeting **directly in Power Query**, use this M code in the Advanced Editor of a Blank Query:

 ```m
 let